Bithumb vs Plus500, Who's Better?

 | Awards | At the time of writing this Bithumb review, and despite Bithumb’s impressive offering, the company has surprisingly not garnered any awards to date. |

-Plus500 have won many industry awards over the time they have been operating as an online trading platform.
-We show the most notable awards for Plus500 here.
+Plus500 have won numerous industry awards over the years they have been operating as an online broker.
+We detail the most recognised awards for Plus500 below.

 |